 Support for Alzheimer's and dementia family caregivers

-Today, an estimated 16 million Americans are providing 18.4 billion hours of unpaid care valued at more than $232 billion to people living with dementia.
-The Alzheimer’s Association and the Alzheimer’s Impact Movement (AIM) are working to implement public policies that will have a meaningful impact on caregivers.
+Today, more than 11 million Americans are providing more than 18 billion hours of unpaid care valued at $339.5 billion to people living with dementia.
+The Alzheimer's Association and the Alzheimer's Impact Movement (AIM) are working to implement public policies that will have a meaningful impact on caregivers.

 Add Your Voice

 You can make a difference.
 Help us make Alzheimer’s a national priority today.

 Become an Advocate

 Abuse can occur anywhere, including at home and in care settings.
 People with dementia are especially vulnerable because the disease may prevent them from reporting the abuse or recognizing it.
 They also may fall prey to strangers who take advantage of their cognitive impairment.

 The Alzheimer's Association is working to advance policies that protect those living with dementia from abuse and exploitation.
 Across the country, the Association with AIM is educating state policymakers on the importance of passing laws and regulations that protect this population.

 State plans are addressing this critical issue through a variety of recommendations including: